asyncapi/website/pages/docs/tutorials/validate-documents.md

 Notice how <b>description</b> property is missing; that doesn't make the AsyncAPI document invalid, but it's always better to include.
 </Remember>

-5. Read the next studio console error: `Error downloading https://studio.asyncapi.com/UserSignedUp HTTP ERROR 404`.
+5. Read the next error: `Error downloading https://studio.asyncapi.com/UserSignedUp HTTP ERROR 404`.

 6. Fix the `$ref` by changing it to: `'#/components/messages/UserSignedUp'`.